 Casts provide another benefit besides their light weight.
 They are also easier to replace if they are damaged or destroyed because multiple casts can be made from a single fossil.
 And that was exactly what happened with Diplodocus carnegii.
 London got the first Dippy cast, but it didn't get the last.
-Carnegie's team sent fossil casts to natural history museums in Berlin, Bologna, Paris, St. Petersburg and Vienna.
+Carnegie's team sent fossil casts to natural history museums across Europe.
+(In Paris, the president of the French Republic attended the dinosaur's unveiling and, lousy public speaker that he was, managed only to exclaim, "What a tail!
+What a tail!" to the dismay of French scientists, but to the delight of French songwriters looking to pen something risqué.)
 The team even sent a cast to the museum in La Plata, Argentina, which went on display in 1912.
 So in the case of Diplodocus, casts meant that the people who got to see what a dinosaur skeleton looked like numbered not in the thousands but in the millions.
 Plaster of Paris deserves a little respect.

-Carnegie died in 1919 but his libraries and museums live on.
+But neither war nor Carnegie's death ended his libraries and museums.
 The Carnegie Museum of Natural History has continued collecting and displaying dinosaur fossils, including Apatosaurus, Triceratops, Stegosaurus and Allosaurus.
 Natural history museums and universities the world over continue to make each other copies of fossils today, ever enlarging the number of people who get to see prehistoric life.

-Narrative text and graphic design © by Michon Scott - Created March 12, 2014
+Narrative text and graphic design © by Michon Scott - Updated July 11, 2020